top of page

 It's natural for all of us to doubt our abilities and accomplishments sometimes.

-All of us can find ourselves scrutinising our choices, aptitudes and self-worth on the odd occasion; but when we have imposter syndrome this can tip over into a near constant feeling of doubt and uncertainty.
+All of us can find ourselves scrutinising our choices, aptitudes, and self-worth on the odd occasion; but when we have imposter syndrome this can tip over into a near-constant feeling of doubt and uncertainty.
 It's a formidable challenge to face up to an onslaught of these emotions, especially when they can leave you feeling hesitant, indecisive, and mistrusting yourself.

-It's no wonder that people with imposter syndrome spend a huge amount of time worrying that they will be exposed as a frauds or that they are not as competent as other people think they are - thoughts like "one day they will find out the truth" will be very familiar visitors.
+It's no wonder that people with imposter syndrome spend a huge amount of time worrying that they will be exposed as a fraud or that they are not as competent as other people think they are - thoughts like "one day they will find out the truth" will be very familiar visitors.

 Fear of Failure: Roots, Manifestations and Coping